lluis90badia/projects/data_analyst_projects/crm_opportunities/README.md

 ### 1. Database and tables creation:
 - [Database and tables](https://github.com/lluis90badia/projects/blob/main/data_analyst_projects/crm_opportunities/create_crm_db_tables.sql) created in MySQL Workbench.
 The following image shows the EER Diagram consisting of 4 tables structured as a Star Schema:
 <p align="center"><img src="https://github.com/lluis90badia/projects/blob/main/data_analyst_projects/crm_opportunities/images/crm_eer_diagram.PNG"  height="450"></p>

+### 2. CSV files import:
+- Files imported using LOAD DATA LOCAL INFILE syntax.

+### 3. Outlining questions for analysis:
+The following questions have been outlined to highlight key differences in performance between agents, offices, products, and sectors:
+1. Which agents have the best and worst performance in terms of the percentage of won deals achieved?
+2. If these agents are from different offices, do those offices follow the same pattern regarding the percentage of won deals?